No Fee Until We Collect

 Immediately after an accident takes place, individuals involved may experience an adrenaline rush and panic, which can negatively impact their decision-making abilities.
 This is why it’s best to try to remain calm after the accident and assess the situation.

-Drivers should then move their vehicle to a safe spot if possible.
+Drivers should move their vehicle to a safe spot if possible.
 If the car is damaged to the point where it’s immobile, drivers should switch on their emergency lights if available and functioning.
 At this point, everyone should move to a safe location away from the exact site of the accident while remaining at the scene.

-Dial 9-1-1
+Check for Injuries and Dial 9-1-1

 Once everyone is safe and secure, individuals should check to see if any victims sustained injuries.
 Even if injuries appear minor, it’s important to call 9-1-1 and request medical assistance in addition to law enforcement.
 9-1-1 operators can also provide further instructions on what to do after a car accident.